Turbulent Boundary Layer Simulator Back

 kg/m³

-Turbulent formulas apply when Re_x ≥ 5×10⁵.
-Below this, a laminar-regime warning is shown.
+The turbulent relations apply for Re_x ≥ 5×10⁵.
+Below that, a laminar-regime warning is shown.

 Reynolds number Re_x